Product performance analytics should be a top priority for any online business in 2024.

 Why is Product Performance Analytics Important?

-If you’re a product manager, for example, you’re likely intimately involved in the new product development process, pushing for product innovation, working out an efficient supply chain, and overseeing quality control.
+Product managers, for example, are often intimately involved in the new product development process, pushing for product innovation, working out an efficient supply chain, and overseeing quality control.

 But once a specific product has been released, its success or failure is often judged based entirely on sales performance.

-The reason a product succeeds or fails may have nothing to do with product attributes, and everything to do with other factors such as marketing decisions, broader market trends, merchandising approach, issues with the brand, etc.
+The reason a product succeeds or fails may have nothing to do with product attributes, and everything to do with other factors such as marketing decisions, broader market trends, merchandising approaches, product feature implementations, issues with the brand, etc.

-Product analytics is important because it allows you to dig deeper than the sales trends and find the real things that are holding your product back from becoming the dominant player in its product category.
+A product analytics tool tool is important because it allows you to dig deeper than the sales trends and find the real things that are holding your product back from becoming the dominant player in its product category.

 Product Performance Metrics: